rupeshmaadas9-spec/Drivesmart/README.md

 🚗 DriveSmart: Rental Car Price Prediction System

-An end-to-end data analytics and machine learning project designed to collect, analyze, and predict rental car prices using real-world data.
+DriveSmart is an end-to-end data science project that scrapes car rental prices from Kayak, analyzes pricing patterns, and builds machine learning models to predict daily rental rates.
+The goal is to help consumers identify good deals and give rental companies pricing insights.

 📌 Project Overview